Qualified business income (QBI) deduction: What is it and who qualifies?

 Distinguishing between qualifying and non-qualifying income helps you to complete an accurate tax return and avoid penalties.
 Qualifying income for the QBI deduction includes the following categories:

-- Ordinary business income: Taxable net income from domestic businesses operated as one of the qualifying entities.
+- Ordinary business income: Taxable net income from domestic businesses operated as one of the qualifying entities listed above

-- Rental income: The rental activity must qualify as a trade or business under Section 162, which is the ordinary or necessary expenses incurred paid or incurred in trading or running a business.
+- Rental income: The rental activity must rise to the level of a trade or business under IRC Section 162, which allows deductions for ordinary and necessary expenses incurred in operating a business

 - Publicly traded partnerships (PTPs): Income from qualified PTPs refers to earnings distributed by entities that operate as partnerships but trade publicly.
-This income is mainly generated through sectors like energy, finance, and real estate.
+This income is mainly applicable to sectors such as energy, finance, and real estate.

-- REIT dividends: Portion of earnings distributed to shareholders by a Real Estate Investment Trust (REIT).
+- REIT dividends: Portion of earnings distributed to shareholders by an REIT.
 This is qualified dividend income generated by owning, operating, or financing real estate properties.

-What income types are excluded from the QBI deduction?
+The income types excluded from the QBI deduction include:

 How to calculate QBI deduction